 And lastly, if you’d like to sterilize your jars to preserve the jam then watch this video.Print

 You can substitute a portion of the strawberries with other fruits to make different combinations.
 I made a second batch substituting two cups of rhubarb for two cups of the strawberries and it turned out fantastic!

 Adapted from Back to Basics

-Place strawberries, honey and Grand Marnier in a large pot over medium heat.
+- Place strawberries, honey and Grand Marnier in a large pot over medium heat.
 Bring to a simmer and add the apple pieces, stirring occasionally.
-Simmer for about 25 minutes until mixture reaches 220ºF.
+Simmer slowly for 25 – 35 minutes until mixture reaches 220ºF (if the jam is cooked too quickly, it will not set.
+Make sure to cook on a very low simmer for at least 25 minutes).
 Cool jam to room temperature, spoon into jars, cover with lids, and store in the refrigerator for about 2 weeks.
 You can also sterilize the jars using the method in the above video to preserve the jam for future use.

 Note: I only test the recipes on my site with the listed ingredients and measurements.
 If you would like to try a substitution, you are welcome to share what you used and how it turned out in the comments below.
 Thanks!